dancancro/great-big-example-application/README.md

 You will also notice that the reducer is concerned with the dirty flag and server based actions.
 This might seem like a cross concern for the reducer but the presence of a backend and the dirtiness of the data is intrinsic to the data model for the client and it should be indicated to the user to make it clear when the changes they are making have been persisted permanently.

+## @ngrx/effects
+This approach completes the progression by leveraging an effects service.

+Pros
+* Cleanly seperates state mutation from async orchestration
+* No need for a dirty flag for serverId implementations because the payload contains the new or updated item instance (you don't need dirty flag to find it)
+* No need to access the store contents synchronously, everything is handled as a stream.

+Cons
+* More moving parts (effects service, effects in the bootstrap, an extra library).